Skip to main content

 Will my homeowners insurance cover repair in West Palm Beach?

 Routine repair maintenance is your responsibility, but sudden damage from a storm, fire, or fallen tree is typically covered.
-We provide insurance-ready PDF reports with date, technician credentials, scope photos, and itemized damage findings — exactly what West Palm Beach homeowner insurance carriers ask for at claim time.
+We provide detailed written reports with date, technician notes, scope photos, and itemized damage findings — exactly what West Palm Beach homeowner insurance carriers ask for at claim time.
 We will also speak directly with your adjuster if you authorize it.

 Ready to book